 “When is it time to get a divorce?”
-This is honestly one of the hardest questions you could answer- and definitely one of the hardest questions for me to answer, because I should not be answering or making that decision for you.
-However, if you’re asking this question, I have some very good tips and things for you to think through (that you likely have not heard anywhere else!).
+This question is honestly one of the hardest to answer.
+I should not be answering or making that decision for you.
+However, if you’re asking this question and feel like you can’t make a decision, I have some excellent tips and things for you to think through (that you likely have not heard anywhere else!).

-What I’m going to tell you is based on my training as a marriage and family therapist, my master’s in psychology (and, I’m currently getting my PhD in psychology), plus the work I’ve done as the CEO of Marriage Helper.
-Marriage Helper helps thousands and thousands of couples every single year.
-Many of the marriages Marriage Helper works with are on the brink of divorce (i.e. divorce papers signed, filed, all hope is gone) and Marriage Helper still sees a 77% of those marriages saved from the marriage turnaround weekend (even when one spouse doesn’t even want to go!).
+I’m going to tell you these important tips based on my training as a marriage and family therapist, my master’s in psychology (I’m currently getting my Ph.D. in psychology), plus the work I’ve done as the CEO of Marriage Helper.
+Marriage Helper reaches thousands and thousands of couples every single year.
+Many of the marriages we work with are on the brink of divorce (i.e., divorce papers signed, filed, all hope is gone).
+Yet, marriage Helper still sees over 70% of those marriages saved from our Marriage Turnaround Weekend (even when one spouse doesn’t want to go!).

-To start, the most important thing I want you to hear when it comes to asking yourself, “When is it time to divorce?” is that nobody should make that decision, but you.
+To start, the most important thing I want you to hear when it comes to asking yourself, “When is it time to divorce?” is that nobody can make this decision except you.
 I’m not here to make that decision for you.
 Your counselor should not make that decision for you.
-Your best friend, your mom, your dad, your sister, your cousin, your long lost Aunt that you found through DNA testing… No one should make this decision, but you.
+Your best friend, your mom, your dad, your sister, your cousin, your long-lost Aunt that you found through DNA testing; No one should make this decision but you.

 And unfortunately, counselors have done this many times as well.
-By the way, I am pro-counselor when you have a really good one, but it’s unfortunate that there are so many counselors and therapists out there who recommend divorce because you’re “not happy” or, your spouse “isn’t happy.”
+By the way, I am pro-counselor when you have a good one, but, unfortunately, there are so many counselors and therapists out there who recommend divorce because you’re “not happy” or your spouse “isn’t happy.”

 A Note On Safety